Why your proposals suck and what to do about it

 Seriously.
 Why do they need a new website?
 You probably think that in this day and age it's a done deal.
 Every business needs a website… You maybe right, but until you can understand why Corporation X has come to you asking for one, you can't help.

 Sure you could go ahead and build the most kick-ass website ever seen by man.
 One that gets you on the front page of dribbble and gives you five minutes of fame.
 BUT if you don't know why you're building it, you will ultimately fail your client.
 You don't know the "Why".

 I recently interviewed Brennan Dunn for my book "The Designer's Guide to Proposals" in which he said:

 "As soon as my agency started focusing on the Why (a project should exist) and not the How, our proposal conversion rates shot up!" - Brennan Dunn

 So how do you get to the Why of a project?
-Some of the questions we should be asking our clients are:
+Some of the questions we should be asking our clients in interviews are:

 - Why should this project exist?

 - What problem are we going to solve?

 - What will happen if this project doesn't go ahead?
 How will it affect your business?

 - What are you hoping will come of this project.
 What do you want to achieve?
 Is it to make money, generate more leads, increase trial signups, increase brand awareness or simply annoy your ex business partner who's apparently doing so much better than you?